intel/llvm/sycl/doc/DeviceGlobal.md

 An alternative solution would be to augment the SPIR-V with some new decoration that gives a unique name to each `OpVariable` that needs to be accessed from the host.
 We could then use that name with the backend functions, and avoid renaming variables with internal linkage.
-This would be more effort, though, because we would need a new SPIR-V extension, and we would need to change the implementation of the Level Zero and OpenCL backends.
+This would be only a minor change to the [SPV\_INTEL\_global\_variable\_decorations][12] extension, but it would also require changes in the Level Zero and OpenCL backends.

-### Does compiler need to be deterministic?
+### Does the compiler need to be deterministic?

 The compiler is normally deterministic.
 If you compile the exact same source file twice specifying the same command line options each time, you get exactly